Supplier Quality On-Site Audit

 What's inside this template

-Previous audit findings reviewed
+- Previous audit findings and open actions reviewed

 Quality Management System

-Quality policy and objectives are communicated
+- Quality policy and quality objectives are documented, current, and communicated

 Process Audit